 Verify that VMware Workspace ONE Access is installed and configured.
 See the VMware Workspace ONE Access documentation, available at https://docs.vmware.com/en/VMware-Workspace-ONE-Access/index.html.

 - Verify that the root certificate for the signing CA for the SAML server certificate is installed on the connection server host.
 VMware does not recommend that you configure SAML authenticators to use self-signed certificates.
-See the topic "Import a Root Certificate and Intermediate Certificates into a Windows Certificate Store," in the chapter "Configuring SSL Certificates for Horizon Servers," in the Scenarios for Setting Up TLS Certificates for Horizon document.
+See the topic "Import a Root Certificate and Intermediate Certificates into a Windows Certificate Store," in the chapter "Configuring SSL Certificates for Horizon Servers," in the Horizon Installation and Upgrade document.